-As a regulated utility, this company is not a high growth story.
-The underlying demand for the company’s energy products grows slowly.
+As a regulated utility, this company is not a high growth stock.
+The underlying demand for the company’s energy products increases slowly.

 Revenue growth in the very low single-digit percentages on an annual basis is common.
 Similar to the rate of growth within the local economies in which it operates.

 AEP Earnings & Dividend Payout Ratio

 Over the years shown in the chart above, earnings have grown on average a little over 5%.
 Dividend growth has been similar.
 And, the dividend payout ratio consistently runs a little more than 60% of earnings.

 Management’s projections for the future are similar to how they have operated in the past.
 As they say, past performance does not guarantee future results.

 AEP Free Cash Flow And Dividend Payments

-But, because of the predictability of their stable and regulated business, they can finance those expenditures with long term debt.
+But, because of the predictability of their stable and regulated businesses, they can finance those expenditures with long term debt.
 Debt payments are supported by the revenues and profits the capital expenditures generate.

 AEP Credit Rating

 Source: FINRA Bond Center

 And given the consistency of AEP’s business.
 I have little concern about their ability to pay off or refinance debts as they come due.